MatCyg/dotfiles/mac_setup/manual.md

 ### Battery:
 1. Battery:
    - Select `Optimize video streaming while on battery`
    - Show batter in menu bar true

 2. Power Adapter
    - Disable power nap
    - Somewhere should be an option to show current charge in percentage

-### Keyboard:
-[comment]: <> (google for AppleSymbolicHotKeys)
-1. Disable show desktop shortcut
-2. Disable application windows shortcut
-3. Disable a keyboard shortcuts beside :moves focus to next window and move focus to the windows drawer
-4. Services -> disable open man page in terminal and search man page index in terminal
-5. Change spotlight keyboard shortcut to option cmd space
-6. Accessibility disable turn voice over on/off
-7. Accessibility disable show accessibility controls
-8. Disable dictation shortcut
-9. Turn of keyboard backlight after 5 seconds
-10. Set Caps lock modifier to Control
-11. Maybe exchange fn -> ctrl

 ### Sharing
 1. Verify sharing option and disable remote login